We hope you all had a lovely sunny half term. Thank you all for working so hard in summer 1!

 During summer term 2, the learning in Year 1 will be based around the Global theme of ‘Sustainable Development”.
 The focus of the term is to explore how waste is produced and how it gets recycled and reused.
 We will also be discussing how we can reduce our plastic usage to help the environment.
 To do this, we will be watching a variety of documentaries as well as reflecting on our own experiences.
 At the end of the term we will be creating awareness to teach others how they can be eco-friendly.

 English and Reading

-Children will have PE every Tuesday and Wednesday afternoon.
+Children will have PE every Monday and Thursday.
 Please ensure your child has the correct PE kit in school and that all items are clearly labelled with their full name.
 PE Kits should consist of a white T-shirt and Black shorts/jogging bottoms and black trainers or plimsolls.

 Reading Records and Passports

 Please ensure your child reads for at least 15 minutes a day, either independently or aloud and continue to comment in your child’s reading record book.
 We are very pleased to announce that every child now also has access to an exciting range of online texts via Bug Club, a separate letter explaining how to sign in and access the platform has been sent to parents.

 Please check your child’s book bag for a reading diary, books and reading passport.
 The reading diary needs to be signed and handed in EVERY DAY the same as the reading passport.
 Please date and initial (not just tick) their reading passport for every 5 minutes of reading inside the small box.

 Please continue to bring in named water bottle for your child, as our fountains are still out of use.